SRKH/AP-CS-SBU/Exercise/Task-Manager/README.md

 2) **Task with time**

-This task must have all the properties of normal task, and it must also store time as the date of the task.
+This task must have all the properties of the normal task, and it must also store time as the date of the task.

 3) **Check list**